San Dieguito Groundwater Study

 6. Whether the expense of producing the new water supply is cost-efficient when compared to the cost of developing other potable water supplies

-Initial study yielded positive results, and on December 12, 2018, OMWD’s Board of Directors adopted a mitigated negative declaration as part of the environmental review process for this potential project.
-The project has recently completed its one-year pump test cycle producing data that has confirmed the results of the 2017 Feasibility Study and provided positive indications that the basin can support a potential potable water supply.
+Initial studies yielded positive results, and on December 12, 2018, OMWD’s Board of Directors adopted a mitigated negative declaration to support the next project phases as part of the environmental review process.
+A test well was then constructed in order to complete a long-term pump test to verify the basin was a viable source of groundwater that could meet the project objectives without any significant impacts to the surrounding environment.
+The one-year pump test was completed in late 2020, producing data that has confirmed the results of the 2017 Feasibility Study and provided positive indications that the basin can support a potential potable water supply.
 The results of the pilot well pump test are available for review in the Design Pilot Report.
-Based on these results, OMWD’s Board of Directors has decided to approve further investigations intended to inform the ultimate decision to move forward with the project.
+Based on these results, at its April 14, 2021 Board Meeting, OMWD’s Board approved further project studies through 2023 intended to inform the decision to potentially move forward with preliminary design and an environmental impact report.

 View Full-Size Map of Study AreaStudy Area Map